Biographies Characteristics Analysis

 45. Indonesia is located on 17,508 islands.

-46. There are no rivers in Saudi Arabia.
+46. There is not a single river in Saudi Arabia.

 47. The Ob River has about 150,000 tributaries.

-48. The national anthem of Greece has 158 versions.
-No inhabitant of Greece knows all 158 versions of the anthem of his country.
+48. The Greek national anthem has 158 versions.
+No one in Greece knows all 158 versions of their country's anthem.

-49. In Malaysia, they believe that by bathing a child in beer, you can protect him from all sorts of troubles and diseases.
+49. In Malaysia, they believe that by bathing a child in beer, you can protect him from all sorts of troubles and illnesses.

-50. The 7 largest peoples in the world: Chinese (Han), Hindustanis, US Americans, Bengalis, Russians, Brazilians and Japanese.
+50. The 7 most numerous peoples in the world: Chinese (Han), Hindustani, US Americans, Bengalis, Russians, Brazilians and Japanese.

-51. The highest of the extinct volcanoes on Earth is Aconcagua, located in Argentina.
+51. Tallest of extinct volcanoes on Earth - Aconcagua, located in Argentina.
 Its height is 6960 meters.

 52. Several buildings in Manhattan have their own zip code.
-And the World Trade Center even has several of them.
+And at the World Shopping Center there are even several of them.

-53. There is only one river in the world that originates at the equator and flows into the temperate zone: the Nile.
-For some unknown reason, the rest of the rivers flow in the opposite direction.
+53. There is only one river in the world that originates at the equator and flows into a temperate climate zone: the Nile.
+For some unknown reason, the remaining rivers flow in the opposite direction.

-54. The center of Europe is located on the territory of Ukraine in the Transcarpathian region between the cities of Tyachev and Rakhiv, near the village of Delovoye, and the center of Asia is in the city of Kizyl of the Tuva Republic.
+54. The center of Europe is located on the territory of Ukraine in the Transcarpathian region between the cities of Tyachev and Rakhiv, near the village of Delovoye, and the center of Asia is in the city of Kizyl, Tuva Republic.

-55. In Thailand, it is still considered indecent to use a fork while eating.
-The fork is used only to transfer food from a plate to a spoon.
+55. In Thailand it is still considered indecent to use a fork when eating.
+The fork is used only to transfer food from the plate to the spoon.

-56. Despite the fact that Delhi and Novosibirsk are almost on the same longitude, their time differs by an hour and a half.
-This is due to the fact that India has a special standard time.
+56. Despite the fact that Delhi and Novosibirsk are almost at the same longitude, their time differs by an hour and a half.
+This is due to the fact that India has special maternity hours.

 58. On February 18, 1979, it was snowing in the Sahara Desert.